Please confirm topic selection

 • summary

-• Chance Fractures are traumatic fractures of the thoracic and lumbar spine that occur by a flexion-distraction injury mechanism and are associated with high rates of mechanical instability and gastrointestinal injuries.
+• Chance fractures are traumatic fractures of the thoracic and lumbar spine that occur via a flexion-distraction injury mechanism and are associated with high rates of mechanical instability and gastrointestinal injuries

-• Diagnosis of bony Chance fractures is made with radiographs or a CT scan.
-An MRI may be required to identify a ligamentous Chance injury with disruption of the PLC.
+• Diagnosis of bony Chance fractures is made with radiographs or CT scan.
+An MRI may be necessary to identify a ligamentous Chance injury involving disruption of the PLC

-• Treatment can be nonoperative or surgical spinal stabilization depending on the presence of mechanical instability and/or neurological deficits.
+• Treatment can be nonoperative or involve surgical spinal stabilization, depending on the presence of mechanical instability and/or neurologic deficits

 • Etiology